ScottWe/solidity-1/tutorials/6_comp_invars.md

 ### Attempt Two: A Refined Invariant

 From the above analysis, we can see that the counterexample was spurious.
-Let's try to refine our compositional invariant given their trace.
-Perhaps there is a linear relation between `bids[3]` and one of the program variables.
+Let's try to refine our compositional invariant given this trace.
+Perhaps we can do this with a linear relationship between `bids[3]` and one of the program variables.
 The obvious candidate is `bids[3] <= maxBid`.
-As `address(3)` corresponds to an arbitrary client, it is likely our invariant generalizes to all clients.
-This gives us the new predicate.
-The loop is bounded, and unrolls to checking `bids[i] <= maxBid` for each client in the neighbourhood.
+As `address(3)` corresponds to an arbitrary client, it is likely that our invariant generalizes to all clients.
+This gives us the new predicate shown below.
+The loop equates to checking `bids[i] <= maxBid` for each client in the neighbourhood.

 ```cpp
 int invariant(struct Manager *c0)